Windos/PoshPctBar/README.md

   * First version with basic functionality.

 ## Credits
-Thanks to Kevin Dresser for the original idea and implememntation, which has since been bastardized beyond recognition (sorry...).
+Thanks to Kevin Dresser for the original idea and implementation, which has since been bastardized beyond recognition (sorry...).

 ## License
 * see [LICENSE](LICENSE) file